 Roger Wheeler State Beach

-Roger Wheeler State Beach offers gentle surf due to the breakwater barrier dialing back the waves.
+Roger Wheeler Beach offers gentle surf due to the breakwater barrier dialing back the waves.
 This is a great place for small children and families due to the gentle surf and amenities.
-Formerly known as Sand Hill Cove, Roger Wheeler State Beach offers showers and a concession stand.
+Formerly known as Sand Hill Cove, Roger Wheeler Beach offers showers and a concession stand.

 Salty Brine State Beach